Skip to Content

 Plenty of festivals in Ireland run during August, like the Galway Oyster and Seafood Festival.
 However, festivals aside, there’s endless things to do in Ireland in August, as you’ll discover below.

-Fast facts: The pros and cons of August in Ireland
+The advantages and disadvantages of August in Ireland

 things to do in ireland in august